-The Arizona Green Party suspects that two candidates who will appear on its primary ballot for the United States Senate election later this year have been planted by the Democratic and Republican parties to influence the outcome of the general election.
+The Arizona Green Party suspects two candidates appearing on its primary ballot for the U.S. Senate election later this year have been deliberately planted by the Democratic and Republican parties to influence the outcome of the general election.

-“We have been suspicious of both of these people since the day they filed because we know our Greens,” Arizona Green Party co-chair Cody Hannah is quoted as saying to the Washington Post, “We’re a small group.
+“We have been suspicious of both of these people since the day they filed because we know our Greens,” Arizona Green Party co-chair Cody Hannah, co-chair of the Arizona Green Party, said in the Post report, “We’re a small group.
 When somebody random jumps onto the primary ballot and starts collecting signatures, it sets off alarm bells.”

 This is why some Greens (and members of other third parties) have talked about dues-paying membership in the past.